0xis-cn/0xis-cn/_posts/2012-01-10-i-very-love-practical-digest.md

 layout: post
 title: I very love Practical Digest
 lang: en
+ciemmwue: in Shanxi
+no-toc: true
 ---
 <!--more-->
 All *Practical Digest* editor:

 Hello everyone!

-I am a school boy, live in Limfven city.
+I am a school boy.
 I have a wonderful name: Xi Han.

 The history of my buy and read the book, require say things of Marth 2011.